remobjects/bdwgc/doc/gcdescr.md

 We keep track of modified pages using one of several distinct mechanisms:

+  * Through explicit mutator cooperation.
+Currently this requires the use of `GC_malloc_stubborn`, and is rarely used.
   * (`MPROTECT_VDB`) By write-protecting physical pages and catching write faults.
 This is implemented for many Unix-like systems and for Win32.
 It is not possible in a few environments.